-For each pair of case frames where the respective verbs share some common kanji prefix, we exhaustively align case slots which are identical in selectional restrictions and lexical fillers, and at the same time allow for the possibility of case slots having been deleted from one of the case frames.
-All mappings which produce a single match for every case slot contained in one of the two case frames, are returned as alternations from the second case frame to the first (hence maintaining our constraint on valency-increasing alternations).
+For each pair of case frames where the respective verbs share some common kanji prefix, we exhaustively align case slots which are identical in both selectional restrictions and lexical fillers, and also constitute the same constituent type (NP or S for the Goi-Taikei valency dictionary); at the same time we allow for the possibility of case slots having been deleted from one of the case frames.
+All case slots for the target case frame must be matched up with a corresponding case slot in the base case frame, with any unmatched case slots in the base case frame considered to have been deleted (producing a valency-decreasing alternation).
+By insisting that all target case slots are mapped to, we are able to maintain our excluding constraint on valency-increasing alternations.